THINGS TO DO IN SEPTEMBER TO SIMPLIFY YOUR LIFE

 7. Tick off your monthly checklist

 I created a simple checklist of things to do each month.
 It’s just a little tool to help you plan, prepare and make things easier for the month ahead.
-You can read the checklist here.
+You can read the checklist here and get your own printable copy too!

 8. Assess your morning routine